-Mr. Lozano, 70, has been a director of the Gas Company since 1993 and of Pacific Enterprises since 1978.
-He is also a director of BankAmerica Corporation, Bank of America NT&SA, The Walt Disney Company, Pacific Mutual Life Insurance Company, the Santa Anita Foundation and the Youth Opportunities Foundation.
+Mr. Lozano, 70, is a director of BankAmerica Corporation, Bank of America NT&SA, The Walt Disney Company, Pacific Mutual Life Insurance Company, the Santa Anita Foundation and the Youth Opportunities Foundation.
 He is a trustee of the University of Notre Dame and a member of the California Press Association.